BrandonRoos/BrandonRoos/README.md

 ## Objective

-I am seeking a position in the cybersecurity field where I can leverage my Bachelor's degree in Information Technology, specialized in Data Networking and Cyber Security, along with my ongoing Master's studies in Software Design & Management.
+I am seeking a position in the cybersecurity field where I can leverage my Bachelor's degree in Information Technology, specializing in Data Networking and Cyber Security, along with my ongoing Master's studies in Software Design & Management.
 I am committed to ensuring the integrity of technological infrastructures and safeguarding digital assets from cyber threats.

 ---